-((Individual Team Tractor Pull Distance in ft) / (Maximum Team Tractor Pull Distance in ft)) x 200

-Thus the team that has the highest overall tractor pull distance for each pull will earn the entire 200 points.
+((Individual Team Tractor Pull Distance in ft) / (Maximum Team Tractor Pull Distance in ft)) x 200 Thus the team that has the highest overall tractor pull distance for each pull will earn the entire 200 points.
 The overall Tractor Pull score will be the sum of the points for all 3 pulls, for a maximum of 600 points.
 It is the discretion of the track officials to determine whether a heat is to be restarted.
 In the event a floating finish is NOT used, rankings for multiple full pulls within a heat, will be determined by a pull off - however, each team will retain the full pull point score (200 points).

-The maximum tractor ballast level for the first pull is 1100 lbs, and for the second is 1600 lbs.
-A lottery will be used to determine the ballast level for the third pull (depending on the ballast level selected, this pull may be the second pull for logistics reasons).
+Pulling weight classes are 1100 lbs. maximum and 1600 lbs. maximum.
+Weight classes include weight of vehicle, driver, and ballast.
 The chain angle will be adjusted by varying the attachment point on the sled between ground level, and 10" from the ground.
-A lottery will be used to determine the chain angle for each of the pulls.
+A lottery will be used to determine the weight and chain angle for each of the pulls.
 The lottery for both the weight and chain angle will be conducted at the initial tractor weigh-in.